-Minimal CPU and memory not to exceed 10 GB.
-(Able to run IIS and execute ASP pages) Disk space varies by customer.
-(Depends on documents and retention period) Application works in a shared environment and on a virtualized machine (VM).
+Minimal CPU and memory not to exceed 10 GB (able to run IIS and execute ASP pages).
+Disk space varies by customer (depends on documents and retention period).
+The application works in a shared environment and on a virtualized machine (VM).

 File Upload Component Setup

 Download the tabs upload software at: https://downloads.iofficecorp.com/ser...15A0000001CH5Z

 Run the appropriate Tabs Upload installer (x64 for 64-bit Windows, x86 for 32-bit), contact iOFFICE to receive your Tabs Upload license key.

 Create a new website or virtual directory in IIS.
 Move the contents of the ‘asp’ folder to the websites home directory.
 The URL to this IIS site is referred to as the website URL.